What is the Feminist Strategic Litigation Project?

 - A needs assessment survey to identify key issues impacting the equality rights of women and girls through an intersectional lens

 If your organization would like to become involved, please contact Kat Owens, Project Director, at email@example.com.
+Please let us know if you require any accommodations to participate, and we will be happy to assist.

 Project Director, Feminist Strategic Litigation Project